UNM-CARC/QuickBytes/GATK_QuickByte.md

 ### Consolidating and Genotyping ###

 This next step has two options, GenomicsDBImport and CombineGVCFs.
 GATK recommends GenomicsDBImport, as it is more efficient for large datasets, but it performs poorly on references with many contigs.
-CombineGVCFs can take a while for large datasets, but is easier to use.
-Overall, it seems that GenomicsDBImport is more suited for model organisms, while CombineGVCFs is more convenient for non-model organisms.
+CombineGVCFs can take a long time for large datasets, but is easier to use.
 Note that GenomicsDBImport must have intervals (generally corresponding to contigs or chromosomes) specified.
 GenomicsDBImport can take a file specifying GVCFs, but because CombineGVCFs cannot take this input, we just make a list of samples to combine programmatically and plug it in.
 Here is how we generate that command:

 	gvcf_names=""
 	while read sample; do